brtheo/blog/blogception.md

 Bref, there're plenty of solutions.

 ## Why not build it ourselves ?
-I know right, I had the same idea 🤓
+I know right, I had the same idea :nerd_face:

 I wanted a solution that would be CMS-like, with automatic time tracking of blog post creation/edition possibility of several authors and easy content management.